 If you have little experience

-Language skills are great for adding content to your resume.
 If you’re putting together your first resume, language skills show your ability to learn quickly and to apply your knowledge to real-world situations.
 Especially if you’ve chosen the functional format that gives more weight to your skills rather than your limited experience.

 In Avery’s volunteer resume, they highlighted their language skills as they were applying for a role with AIESEC, which has entities based all around the world.

-This language section example uses the LinkedIn language framework (we’ll talk about this one in a bit, too).
+This resume language section example uses the LinkedIn language framework (we’ll talk about this one in a bit, too).

 If the open position is competitive